orcfax/docs/docs/developer-manual/terms-of-service.md

-If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intellegence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity.
+If you use the Services on behalf of a company, organization (including a decentralized autonomous organization or “DAO”) or other entity, or if you are an automated agent acting on behalf of another entity (including "bots" that execute actions using artificial intelligence or other technologies for autonomous decision-making, such as "smart contracts"), then “you” includes you and that entity.
 You represent and warrant that (a) you are an authorized representative of the entity with the authority and agency to bind the entity to